Around the Lie correspondence for complete Kac-Moody groups and Gabber-Kac simplicity: Introduction

 As a third instance of functoriality properties of Kac--Moody groups, we also establish that every symmetrisable Kac--Moody group $\G_A(k)$ can be embedded into some \emph{simply laced} Kac--Moody group $\G_B(k)$, that is, such that the off-diagonal entries of $B$ are either $0$ or $-1$.
 It is known that any symmetrisable GCM $A$ admits a \emph{simply laced cover}, which is a simply laced GCM $B$ for which there is an embedding $\g(A)\to\g(B)$ (see \cite[\S 2.4]{HKL15}). \begin{thmintro} Let $k$ be a field and $A$ be a GCM.
 Let $B$ be a simply laced cover of $A$, and consider the associated embedding $\pi\co\g(A)\to\g(B)$.
-Then $\pi$ can be exponentiated to continuous group morphisms with kernels contained in $Z'_A$. \end{thmintro}
+Then $\pi$ gives rise to continuous group homomorphisms with kernels contained in $Z'_A$. \end{thmintro}

 Note that the embeddings of the minimal Kac--Moody groups (modulo center) provided by Theorem~\ref{thmintro:funct3} preserve the corresponding twin BN-pairs and hence induce embeddings of the corresponding twin buildings.
 As pointed out to us by B. M\"uhlherr, similar embeddings can be obtained with a totally different approach (not relying on the Lie algebra), using the techniques developed in \cite{BMCrelle} (see also \cite{BMTwinbuild}).
 A more precise version of Theorem~\ref{thmintro:funct3} is given in \S\ref{subsection:SLC} below (see Theorem~\ref{thm:SLC}).